 Creating Albums and Posting Content

-Computing Services and Systems Development (CSSD) supports the iTunes U technology.
+Pitt IT supports the iTunes U technology.
 We work with Content Administrators to create pages and Albums.
-CSSD is the sole unit responsible for posting content to iTunes U. We provide training for Content Administrators.
+Pitt IT is the sole unit responsible for posting content to iTunes U. We provide training for Content Administrators.
 Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the 24/7 Help Desk.

 - Copyright Issues